South Side Academy: 1400 Oak Hill Road, Youngstown, OH 44507

-Services Kindergarten through Eighth Grade
+SERVING Kindergarten through Eighth Grade

-Each year, the number of students who enter school with circumstances in their lives that impede their educational success are increasing.
 Each student will need something different out of school, and we believe that each student is unique with distinct needs.
 These individual needs must be met prior to becoming a successful student.

 Our vision involves a hierarchy of needs that we have identified as relevant to the educational process.
 These needs can be visualized as forming a pyramid consisting of, in ascending order, physical and biological needs, safety needs, emotional and love needs, self-esteem needs, and finally self-actualization.
 Each level must be at least somewhat firmly in place before the next level can be successfully met.
 The traditional approach to education starts at too high a position in the hierarchy, ignoring the more basic needs and only minimally addressing emotional and self-esteem needs.
 Because academic learning actually lies in the upper portion of this hierarchy of needs, attempts at education will not work unless the needs below this position in the hierarchy have been sufficiently filled.